bevacqua/woofmark/readme.markdown

 Hey [@bevacqua](/users/bevacqua) I _love_ [woofmark](https://github.com/bevacqua/woofmark)!
 ```

 The solution is to let `parseHTML` _"know"_ about the tokenizer, so to speak.
 In the example below, `domador` is now aware that links that start with `@` should be converted back into something like `@bevacqua`.
-This kind of nudge to the Markdown compiler is particularly useful in simpler use cases where you'd want to preserve HTML elements entirely when they have CSS classes, as well.

 ```js
 woofmark(textarea, {